7 MIND Diet Holiday Tips

 MIND Diet

-But the holidays can actually be a great time to jump-start your New Year's resolution to eat healthy.
-How?
-By incorporating the MIND diet into your holiday meals.
+'Tis the season when cheese, butter and pastries are everywhere.
+But the holidays can be a great time to jump-start your New Year's resolutions with the MIND diet.

 The MIND diet blends two heart-healthy diets — DASH (Dietary Approaches to Stop Hypertension) and Mediterranean — but focuses on foods that aid in brain health.
 The MIND diet is rich in vegetables, berries, whole grains, fish, olive oil and nuts but low in red meat, cheese, pastries and sweets.